ahelal/aks-with-ad-integeration/Readme.md

 ## Intro

-This repo hosts scripts to spin an AKS cluster in Azure with active directory integeration.
+This repo hosts scripts to spin an AKS cluster in Azure with active directory integeratio and setup Helm.
 This repo is designed for demos.

 ## pre-requisites